Skip to main content

 5 minutes read Feb 02,2019

-Each year on February 2, better known as Groundhog Day, officials head out to Gobbler's Knob in Punxsutawney, Pennsylvania to seek out the burrow of Punxsutawney Phil, of course, and his shadow.
-As the legend goes, if Phil emerges from his burrow and does not see his shadow, spring is on the way.
-If he does see his shadow, however, we can anticipate six more weeks of winter.
+Each year on February 2, known as Groundhog Day, crowds gather at Gobbler's Knob in Punxsutawney, Pennsylvania, to seek out the burrow of Punxsutawney Phil and his shadow.
+According to legend, if Phil emerges and does not see his shadow, spring is on the way.
+If he does see it, we can expect six more weeks of winter.

-This annual tradition has been taking place for more than a century.
-In fact, Groundhog Day is steeped in history.
-But before we dive into the lore of Groundhog Day, let's learn a little about its original European roots.
+This beloved annual tradition has been taking place for over a century and is steeped in fascinating history.
+Before we explore the modern celebrations, let's delve into the origins of Groundhog Day.

 If Candlemas be fair and bright,